 Leadership Overview

-Glendale has 4 executives leading key functions including information technology and mayoral office operations.
+Glendale has 4 executives leading key functions including information technology, mayoral administration, and digital infrastructure.

 Leadership Roles at Glendale